-In order to be patented, an invention must be new, involve inventive step and be capable of industrial application.
+In order to be patented, an invention must be new, involve an inventive step and be capable of industrial application.

-An invention is novel if it has not been disclosed anywhere in the world before filing the application.
-An invention involves inventive step if, at the time of filing, a person ordinarily skilled in the art would have been unable to make the invention easily based on disclosure of the prior art.
+"Although invalidity of claims can be a defence in the court proceedings, any decision on validity is binding only on the parties to the case" An invention is novel if it has not been disclosed anywhere in the world before filing the application.
+An invention involves an inventive step if, at the time of filing, a person ordinarily skilled in the art would have been unable to make the invention easily based on the disclosure of prior art.
 Examples of industrially inapplicable inventions are methods of surgery, therapy or diagnosis of humans.